blackcandy/2048/README.md

 # 2048
-A Python implementation for the game 2048.
+Some Python implementation for the games.
 With pygame for Python 2.X

+2048
+TicTacToe
+wormy